andrewcooke/choochoo/docs/data-model.md

 in the SQLALchemy docs.

-A single inheritance hierarchy is used, with Source as the base type, and three children: Interval, ActivityJournal, and TpicJournal.
+A single inheritance hierarchy is used, with Source as the base type, and three children: Interval, ActivityJournal, and TopicJournal.
 StatisticJournal has a foreign key relationship with Source, so that when a Source is deleted the corresponding statistics are deleted (via cascade).